 The Most Common Types of Copper Piping

-Type L copper pipes are used on interior plumbing applications, fire protection and HVAC in some instances.
-Copper tubes of type L can be used with sweat, compression and flare fittings and it is available in hard and soft types.
-It can be classified as the most common type of copper piping as it can be used in many applications more than even Type K. Soft copper can be used to repair or replace old water lines, although hard tubing is more durable.It is often used outside the home, where it will be directly exposed.
+Type L copper pipe is used for interior plumbing, fire protection, and some HVAC applications.
+It is available in rigid and flexible forms and can be used with sweat, compression, and flare fittings.
+Type L is considered the most common type of copper piping, as it can be used in many more applications than Type K. Flexible Type L copper can be used to repair or replace old water lines, although rigid tubing is more durable.
+Type L also can be used outside the home where it will be directly exposed.

 Type L copper is thinner than Type K but thicker than type M.